ArcBees/dev-site/site/src/main/markdown/gwtp_v2/get-started/from-scratch/Create-Files.md

-## Create the Files
+# Create the Files

-GWTP tries to reduce the amount of boilerplate required for creating new projects.
+GWTP tries to reduce the amount of boilerplate required to create new projects.
 Still, you need to specify your configuration properties at some point.
-The creating of the required files can be separated into the follwing steps:
+The creating of the required files can be separated into the following steps:

 1. [Configure the Web Application](#webapp)
 1. [Define your name tokens](#nametokens)